Learning to Concentrate: Multi-tracer Forecasts on Local Primordial Non-Gaussianity with Machine-Learned Bias: Introduction

 The Planck satellite has placed the most stringent constraints on $\fnlloc$ to date, finding $\fnlloc = -0.9 \pm 5.1$ \cite{PlanckPNG}, consistent with no local PNG.
 While future CMB missions should improve on this uncertainty, they are not forecasted to reach $\sigma(\fnlloc)\lesssim 1$ \cite{cmbs4_sb,so_sb}.
 However, LSS surveys promise to supersede this sensitivity in the near-term \cite{dePutterDore17,Noah21, SchmittfullSeljak, Giri22, Dizgah21, 2022JCAP...04..013A, 2023arXiv230102406J}.
 In particular, the multi-tracer technique \cite{UrosMulti,2009JCAP...10..007M,simone_multi_smith,2011MNRAS.416.3009B,2023arXiv230102406J,2022JCAP...04..013A,2021PhRvD.104l3520D,2022JCAP...04..021M,2020MNRAS.498.3470W,2020RAA....20..158W} provides a powerful tool for using large-scale modes most affected by survey sample variance.

 The presence of local PNG modulates the halo density field in a scale-dependent manner \cite{Dalal08,Slosar08}.
 This ``scale-dependent bias'' effect (LPNG bias) produces a signal in the halo power spectrum that scales like $k^{-2}$, becoming more important on larger scales.
 This behavior is fundamentally due to LPNG inducing a bispectrum that peaks in the squeezed triangle configuration, which couples a long wavelength mode with two short wavelength modes, effectively linking very large scales with the small-scale process of halo formation.
 The amplitude of this effect is controlled by the LPNG bias $\bphi$, and while initially it was believed that it only depends on the halo mass \cite{Dalal08}, it was soon realized secondary halo properties such as merger history also affect its value \cite{Slosar08}.
 This effect has been exploited over the last 15 years in several LSS analyses to make significant progress toward a precision measurement of $\fnlloc$ \cite{Slosar08, LeistedtSDSSphoto, MuellereBOSS, CastoriaeBOSS, Cabass22BOSS, DAmico22BOSS}, though those constraints remain looser than those from Planck - LSS has yet to take the lead in constraining $\fnlloc$.
 The above analyses do not make use of the multi-tracer technique, and therefore can in principle be pushed further in sensitivity.
-However, all of these analyses (save Ref.~\cite{Cabass22BOSS}) make a simplifying assumption that the relationship between the LPNG bias $\bphi$ and the linear tracer bias $b_1$ is perfectly known.
+However, many these analyses make a simplifying assumption that the relationship between the LPNG bias $\bphi$ and the linear tracer bias $b$ is perfectly known, or otherwise only consider a few values of constant shifts from this relationship \footnote{Though more recent work has also considered priors on $\bphi$ and constraining only $\bphi \fnlloc$ \cite{2022JCAP...11..013B,DAmico22BOSS,Cabass22BOSS} to account for this uncertainty}.